Restream/reindexer/cpp_src/server/contrib/server.md

 ```

 This operation will create new index.
-If index is already exists with the different parameters, then error will be returned.
+If index already exists with different parameters, then error will be returned.
 Operation synchronous, so it can take long time, if namespace contains bunch of documents.